ericwang1998/CSX_RProject_Summer_2018/README.md

 * At home
   1. Introduction to R on Data camp
   2. Intermediate R on Data camp
+  3. Exploring DataFrames on Data camp
-  3. Introduction to Tidyverse on Data camp
+  4. Introduction to Tidyverse on Data camp

 #Week 2
 * In class